conda-forge/gdstk-feedstock/README.md

 Feedstock license: [BSD-3-Clause](https://github.com/conda-forge/gdstk-feedstock/blob/master/LICENSE.txt)

-Summary: Gdstk (GDSII Tool Kit) is a C++ library for creation and manipulation of GDSII stream files.
+Summary: Gdstk (GDSII Tool Kit) is a C++/Python library for creation and manipulation of GDSII and OASIS files.

 Development: https://github.com/heitzmann/gdstk

 Documentation: https://heitzmann.github.io/gdstk/

-Gdstk (GDSII Tool Kit) is a C++ library for creation and manipulation of GDSII stream files.
+Gdstk (GDSII Tool Kit) is a C++ library for creation and manipulation of GDSII and OASIS files.
 It is also available as a Python module meant to be a successor to Gdspy.
-Key features for the creation of complex CAD layouts are included: 1.
-Boolean operations on polygons (AND, OR, NOT, XOR) based on clipping algorithm; 2.
-Polygon offset (inward and outward rescaling of polygons); and 3.
-Efficient point-in-polygon solutions for large array sets.
+Key features for the creation of complex CAD layouts are included: boolean operations on polygons (AND, OR, NOT, XOR) based on clipping algorithm; polygon offset (inward and outward rescaling of polygons); efficient point-in-polygon solutions for large array sets.

 Current build status